webiny/docs.webiny.com/docs/how-to-guides/webiny-applications/page-builder/extend-graphql-api.md

 In the shown examples, you may have noticed we were using the `context` object in GraphQL resolver functions.
 This object contains multiple different properties, mainly being defined from different Webiny applications that were imported in the GraphQL API's [`api/code/graphql/src/index.ts`](https://github.com/webiny/webiny-examples/blob/master/page-builder/extend-graphql-api/custom-mutations/api/code/graphql/src/index.ts) entrypoint file.

-That's why, for example, we were able to utilize the [`context.pageBuilder.pages.get`](https://github.com/webiny/webiny-js/blob/v5.11.0/packages/api-page-builder/src/graphql/crud/pages.crud.ts#L134) and [`context.pageBuilder.pages.update`](https://github.com/webiny/webiny-js/blob/v5.11.0/packages/api-page-builder/src/graphql/crud/pages.crud.ts#L606) methods.
+That's why, for example, we were able to utilize the [`context.pageBuilder.pages.get`](https://github.com/webiny/webiny-js/blob/v5.11.0/packages/api-page-builder/src/graphql/crud/pages.crud.ts#L134) and [`context.pageBuilder.pages.update`](https://github.com/webiny/webiny-js/blob/v5.11.0/packages/api-page-builder/src/graphql/crud/pages.crud.ts#L606) methods, in the [Custom Mutations](/docs/how-to-guides/webiny-applications/page-builder/extend-graphql-api#custom-mutations) section.

 For easier discovery and type safety, we suggest a type is always assigned to the `context` object in your GraphQL resolver functions.